How To Write A Wedding Speech

 So what makes a good wedding speech?

-3 Tips for Writing the BEST Wedding Speech
+3 Tips For Writing The BEST Wedding Speech

 Keeping your mic time under 5 mins leaves the guests (your audience) feeling good and ready to enjoy the night.
 I mean, let’s be real, people wanna celebrate and get to the dance party (if you’re having a big partay).